SilasMarvin/wasmind/actors/assistant/README.md

 ```

 #### Section Organization
-Contributions are organized into sections (e.g., "context", "tools", "instructions") and sorted by priority within each section (higher priority appears first).
+Contributions are organized into sections and sorted by priority within each section (higher priority appears first).

+**Built-in Sections:**
+- `Identity` - Who the assistant is and its role
+- `Context` - Current state and environmental information
+- `Capabilities` - What the assistant can do
+- `Guidelines` - Rules and behavioral instructions
+- `Tools` - Available tool descriptions and usage
+- `Instructions` - Specific task instructions
+- `System Context` - Internal system information
+- `Custom(name)` - User-defined sections

+**Section Priority Order**: Sections appear in the final prompt in a consistent order, with contributions within each section sorted by priority (highest first).

 #### User Customization